 2) Use the Supporter Import function under Data & Reports > Import to select this file.

-4) On the mapping screen, map the email address to the correct field.
-Latitude and Longitude should automatically map, but if not you can find these columns towards the bottom of the list of available fields.
+3) On the mapping screen, map the email address to the correct field.
+Latitude and Longitude should automatically map based on the import file header, but if not you can find these columns towards the bottom of the list of available fields.

 Creating geographic selections

 Once you have updated your supporter’s Latitude and Longitude, you can now use it to select supporters in different regions.
 To do this, when using the query builder in Data & Reports > Export, or when selecting supporters for an email send, click on the Geo Location tab .

 This filter requires you to choose a map to select from – currently you can use the USA, Canada or the UK.
 Once selected you will see an overview of the region:

 You can zoom in and out, or search for addresses just like a normal Google Map.